finite-element/finite-element-course/doc/source/nonlinear_problems.rst

 .. hint::

-   You can either implement your own Newton solver, or install the :python:`scipy` package and work out how to use the :python:`scipy.optimize.newton_krylov` function.
+   You can either implement your own Newton solver, or install the :py:mod:`scipy` package and work out how to use the :py:func:`scipy.optimize.newton_krylov` function.

 .. hint::